Free Business Case Study

 Here are some of the benefits of business process automation with Salesforce;

-Salesforce flow is backed by the Data Cloud making it easier to collect data and act on it in real-time.
+Salesforce flow is backed by the Salesforce Data Cloud making it easier to collect data and act on it in real-time.
 So businesses can trigger the action based on the real-time changes in the data.
 For example, screen flow for email opt-out.

 With the record-triggered flow, a specified action could be performed whenever a record is created, modified, or deleted without any human involvement.
 For example, whenever a case is marked “resolved”, automatically update the case status to “closed”.